 Explaining why you’re learning Spanish

-The keywords for this topic are por qué (why) and porque (because).
+The keywords for this topic are por qué (why) and porque (because) (see our guide to porque in Spanish).
 They’re pronounced similarly, but the first one emphasizes the end of the word.

 Phrases for talking about your Spanish skills